Spec reference

 Multi-node placement rules

-- Helper services remain single-node steps and are pinned to the allocation’s primary node.
+x-slurm.nodes > 1reserves a multi-node allocation.- Helper services remain single-node steps and are pinned to the allocation’s primary node.

 - When a multi-node job has exactly one service, that service defaults to the distributed full-allocation step.

-- Distributed services may use
+- Services may use

 readiness.type: sleeporreadiness.type: log, or TCP/HTTP readiness only with an explicit non-local host or URL.